ropdias/nlw-setup-mobile/README.md

     - [x] Screen to view details of an habit (Habit.tsx)
   - [ ] Implementing Navigation
     - [x] Creating the routes of the application
-    - [x] Navigate to the registration screen
+    - [x] Navigating to the New screen
-    - [ ] Defining typing of navigation routes
+    - [x] Defining typing of navigation routes
     - [ ] Navigate to the Habit screen

 ## Technologies: